 Surplus and/or outdated computer equipment must be recycled.
 This includes items such as central processing units (CPUs) and monitors—be sure to remove the hard drive or ensure all data is properly removed from it.
 The OFAS Property Office has established a contract for recycling this type of equipment.
 For additional information, please contact John Butler, OFAS Property Officer.

 Beverage containers (i.e., glass, aluminum cans, and plastic) are mixed together (comingled) into single collection containers which are conveniently located in our buildings.
-In the Stewart Lee Udall Department of the Interior Building, the collection containers are located in kitchenettes, freight-elevator lobbies, the cafeteria, and at pedestrian entrances to the parking garages.
-At the South Interior Building, collection containers are located at the elevator lobby on each floor, and in the vending room (basement level).
+In the MIB, the collection containers are located in kitchenettes, freight-elevator lobbies, the cafeteria, and at pedestrian entrances to the parking garages.

-To make recycling beverage containers even more convenient for occupants, small collection containers were distributed to each office in the Stewart Lee Udall Department of the Interior Building and South Interior Building.
+To make recycling beverage containers even more convenient for occupants, small collection containers were distributed to each office in the MIB.
 These office containers are emptied every Friday.

 Please ensure that bottles and cans have been rinsed and are empty.
 Caps or tops may remain on containers.
 Only type PET, PETE (No. 1), or HDPE (No. 2) plastics may be recycled.
 PET is used to make tough, shatterproof containers such as soft-drink and water bottles, and some food and medicine containers.
 HDPE (high-density polyethylene) plastics are flexible, translucent products such as milk and detergent bottles.
 PET, PETE, and HDPE containers will be marked as such or may be marked No. 1 or No. 2.
 The following are contaminants and should not be placed into the collection centers: